pivotal/docs-tap/scst-scan/verify-app-scanning.hbs.md

     kubectl apply -f image-vulnerability-scan.yaml -n DEV-NAMESPACE
     ```

-   - Where `DEV-NAMESPACE` is the name of the developer namespace you want to use.
+   Where `DEV-NAMESPACE` is the name of the developer namespace you want to use.

-2. Child resources are created.

-    - View the child PipelineRun, TaskRuns, and pods
+1. Child resources are created.
+View the child PipelineRun, TaskRuns, and pods:

       ```console
       kubectl get -l imagevulnerabilityscan,pipelinerun,taskrun,pod -n DEV-NAMESPACE
       ```

-3. When the scanning completes, the status is shown.
+1. When the scanning completes, the status is shown.
 Specify `-o wide` to see the digest of the image scanned and the location of the published results.

     ```console
     kubectl get imagevulnerabilityscans -n DEV-NAMESPACE -o wide